Production Courtyard

-Production Courtyard is a themed land at Walt Disney Studios Park in Disneyland Resort Paris.
+Production Courtyard is a formerly themed land at Walt Disney Studios Park in Disneyland Resort Paris.
 A large section of its original 2002 footprint is now cordoned off as part of the park's Hollywood Boulevard placemaking project, including the addition of The Twilight Zone Tower of Terror.
 It is expected this development will eventually encompass the whole of Production Courtyard with a full Hollywood theme.

 In addition, one of the original attractions which opened with the park on 16 March 2002, Walt Disney Television Studios, was closed to become the Stitch Live! interactive CGI and the former attraction, Playhouse Disney Live on Stage shows.

+In April 2024, following the announcement, it was announced the Production Courtyard and Toon Studio is closed, are new ‘Themed-lands’ in World Premiere Plaza, which is Opening in May 15, 2025.